 Hazard is a very small city located in the state of Kentucky.
 With a population of 5,341 people and five constituent neighborhoods, Hazard is the 92nd largest community in Kentucky.

-Hazard is a decidedly white-collar city, with fully 86.63% of the workforce employed in white-collar jobs, well above the national average.
+Hazard is a decidedly white-collar city, with fully 85.50% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hazard is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hazard who work in office and administrative support (19.90%), healthcare (14.69%), and food service (12.01%).
+There are especially a lot of people living in Hazard who work in office and administrative support (21.25%), healthcare (12.30%), and sales jobs (9.67%).

-Hazard is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Hazard doesn't have a public transportation system that people use for their commute.

-The per capita income in Hazard in 2010 was $26,895, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
-This equates to an annual income of $107,580 for a family of four.
+The per capita income in Hazard in 2010 was $24,657, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
+This equates to an annual income of $98,628 for a family of four.
 However, Hazard contains both very wealthy and poor people as well.

 The people who call Hazard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hazard residents report their race to be White, followed by Asian.
-Important ancestries of people in Hazard include English, German, French , and Italian.
+Important ancestries of people in Hazard include English, German, Scots-Irish, and French .

 The most common language spoken in Hazard is English.
-Other important languages spoken here include Urdu and Gujarathi.
+Other important languages spoken here include Urdu and Spanish.